 We love this example of an investment banker blending her personal passions with her professional work to live in the grey.

-Aarti Kapoor works at Moelis & Company and created a unique opportunity to expand her box and focus on the wellness industry – something most Wall Street banks ignore.
+Aarti Kapoor works at Moelis & Company and created a unique opportunity to focus on the wellness industry - something most Wall Street banks ignore.

 This specialty came about for Aarti because of her own personal interest in boutique fitness.
 Once these classes became part of her personal routine, she began to see how she could fold her new passion into her work, “I quit my gym membership and started to empty my pockets to take the classes.
 And I noticed it was the same with friends and colleagues.
 It wasn’t just a ‘me phenomenon,’ it was a cultural phenomenon.”